dave-afe/new-demo-repo/README.md

 # Demo

-Hi there, just revising my git and github
+Hi there, just revising my git and github.
+I am loving it.